-Please contact the Manager, Scholarly Publications and Copyright on x 51523 to acquire a label.
+Please contact the Manager, Scholarly Publications and Copyright to acquire a label.

 The recording may be communicated either by email, or from a secure web site.

-Each electronic or digital copy which is communicated under Part VA must contain an electronic warning notice incorporating the following information:
+Each electronic or digital copy which is communicated under s113P of the Copyright Act must contain an electronic Warning Notice.

-Contact the Manager, Scholarly Publications & Copyright for further assistance.
+Contact the Manager, Scholarly Publications and Copyright for further assistance.